Tennessee State Route 76: Carroll County

-They then enter Atwood and intersect SR 220 shortly before US 70A and SR 77 pull away, at a Y-Intersection, to the east, while SR 76 continues to follow US 79.
-US 79/SR 76 continue northeast and pass through Trezevant, intersecting SR 105, before entering McKenzie to pass just to the south of downtown and intersect SR 436, SR 124, and SR 423 before having an interchange with SR 22 to leave McKenzie and cross into Henry County shortly afterwards and widen to 4-lane divided highway once again.
+SR 76 enters Atwood via a 2-lane highway and intersects SR 220 shortly before US 70A and SR 77 split, at a Y-Intersection, to the east, while SR 76 continues to follow US 79.
+US 79/SR 76 continue northeast and pass through Trezevant, intersecting SR 105 at a 4-way stop.
+SR 76/ US 79 leave Trezevant and immediately enter a road work zone.
+SR 76 detours from the original route on a portion of the SR 76/ US 79 widening project.
+SR 76 reconnects with the legacy route after a mile detour.
+After passing through the Trezevant swamp, SR 76/ US 79 widens to a 5-lane undivided highway several miles before entering McKenzie.
+SR 76/ US 79 intersects with SR 436, SR 124 via red light intersections.
+SR 76/ US 79 narrows to a 4-lane undivided highway shortly after the intersection with TN-124.
+SR 76 intersects SR 423 shortly before a 3 clover interchange with SR 22.
+SR 76/ US 79 exit McKenzie and cross into Henry County.
+SR 76/ US 79 widens to a 4-lane divided highway shortly after crossing the Henry County Line.

 Henry County

-US 79/SR 76 then immediately passes through the town of Henry, bypassing it while the old alignment through town is now named Pioneer Road.
-They then continue northeast to intersect SR 218 (Paris Bypass) before entering Paris to junction with US 641/SR 69, bypassing downtown to the southeast.
-They then intersect SR 356 before going through a business district before leaving Paris at another intersection with SR 218 (Paris Bypass).
-They then pass through countryside and intersect SR 140 south of Buchanan before entering Paris Landing State Park and junctioning with SR 119 before crossing the Ned McWherter Memorial Bridge over Kentucky Lake/Tennessee River into Stewart County.
+US 79/SR 76 after several miles, passes through the town of Henry, bypassing it while the old alignment through Henry is now named Pioneer Road.
+SR 76/ US 79 then continues northeast and widens to a 5-lane undivided highway shortly before a red light intersection with SR 218 (Paris Bypass) a few miles before entering Paris.
+Shortly after entering Paris City Limits, SR 79/ US 79 intersects US 641/SR 69 at a red light, bypassing downtown to the southeast.
+SR 76/ US 79 then intersects SR 356 at a red light turning before going through a business district.
+As SR 76/ US 79 leave Paris, there is an intersection with SR 218 (Paris Bypass) once more before narrowing to a 4-lane divided highway.
+SR 76 then passes through the countryside and intersects SR 140 south of Buchanan before entering Paris Landing State Park.
+SR 76/ US 79 has one last intersection with SR 119 before crossing the Ned McWherter Memorial Bridge over Kentucky Lake/Tennessee River into Middle Tennessee Stewart County.

 Stewart County

 US 79/SR 76 then enter the Land Between the Lakes National Recreation Area and intersect with SR 232 and several park access roads, including the SR 461 (The Trace), before narrowing to 2-lanes to enter Dover and leaving the park.
 In downtown they intersect with SR 49 before leaving Dover by crossing the Cumberland River as a 2-lane highway.
-It then widens back to 4-lanes 1 mile later and turns southeast at the intersection with SR 120.
+It then widens back to 4-lanes 1 mi later and turns southeast at the intersection with SR 120.
 They then junction with SR 46 north of Indian Mound before crossing into Montgomery County.